In this exercise you will write a working program in Java to display an

 refuse to run any program with a space in the file name.
 Also make sure

-the filename ends in .java
+the filename ends in .java and not .txt.

-Now that the program has been written and hopefully contains no mistakes (we’ll see soon enough), launch your Terminal (or PowerShell) and change into the directory where the code is saved.
+no mistakes (we’ll see soon enough), launch your Terminal (or PowerShell)

 Then do a directory listing to make sure the Java file is there.
-On my computer, those commands look like this:
+On my

-In the future, since your terminal probably doesn’t look like mine, I am going to abbreviate the prompt like this:
+In the future, since your terminal probably doesn’t look like mine,

-That way it will be less confusing, since there is less “wrong” stuff to ignore and you only have to look at what you should type and what you should see.
+ignore and you only have to look at what you should type and what you

-(the ‘c’ is for “compiler”).
+The Java compiler is named javac (the ‘c’ is for “compiler”).
 It is properly

 pronounced “java-see”, though many reasonable people say “jav-ack”.
 (Those